how to get a head start on college admissions

 Write practice essays.
 Essays are an integral part of the college admissions process.
 Encourage your teen to write multiple essays for practice.
 Proofread the essays and offer suggestions.

 Complete mock interviews.
 Research questions that an admissions counselor may ask during a college admissions interview and complete mock interviews with your child.
+Rate your child in the following areas so he will know which areas he needs to improve upon:

 Research application deadlines.
 Know deadlines for college admissions, scholarships, and financial aid for each potential school as they can vary.
 Find out what information and documents will be needed to complete applications.
 Gathering those documents early is much easier than trying to find everything under the pressure of a deadline.